gingsi/typedattr/README.md

 * No conversion except for creating the attrs instance from the dict
 * Ignore silently if types cannot be matched or abstract annotation types are used
-* Warn about unknown fields in the input
+* Unknown fields in the input will be added to the attrs instance if possible (see the hint below about slots)

+### Skip unknowns

+Set `skip_unknowns=True` to ignore all unknown input fields.

 ### Hints